🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Method 1: Restore Using Website Backup Data

-Method 2: Manually Remove Trojan Scripts
+Method 2: Manually Remove Malware Scripts

-If you don't have a backup, it becomes more troublesome; we need to manually clean the Trojan scripts.
+If you don't have a backup, it becomes more troublesome.
+We need to manually clean the malware scripts.
 1. Access the website root directory via file manager (cPanel, Baota Panel, FTP, etc.), then open index.php.
-You can see the malicious script inserted at the very beginning of the file, as shown in the image below:WordPress恶意跳转脚本Checking the theme files, you will find the following code inserted:WordPress恶意代码2.
+You will see malicious scripts inserted at the very beginning of the file, as shown in the image below:WordPress恶意跳转脚本Checking the Theme files, you will find the following string of code inserted:WordPress恶意代码2.
 Delete all infected files on the website.
-Of course, checking these files one by one and then deleting them is a huge task.
-Therefore, you can keep only your upload folder, delete all other folders, go toDownload the latest WordPress installation packageUpload and overwrite.
-3. Upload safe website files to the server.
-4. Enter the database backend to clean the contaminated database content.数据库恶意脚本The image above shows malicious script data found in the database, which we need to manually remove.
+Of course, checking each file one by one and deleting them is a huge task.
+Therefore, you can keep only your uploads folder, delete all other folders, and thendownload the latest WordPress installation packageand upload it to overwrite.
+3. Upload clean website files to the server.
+4. Enter the database backend to clean the infected database content.数据库恶意脚本The image above shows malicious script data found in the database, which we need to manually remove.
 5. Install Wordfence to scan the website files for any remaining threats.
-At this point, the malicious script files on the website should be cleaned up, and the website should be accessible normally.
+At this point, the malicious script files on the website should be cleaned, and the website should be accessible normally.

 Security Protection

-4. Server security must also be considered: keep server software versions updated and use secure passwords.
+4. Server security must also be considered.
+Keep server software versions updated and use secure passwords.

 5. You can install a security Plugin, but experience tells Naiba that against powerful viruses, security Plugins are equally ineffective.

 🚀 Still feeling confused after reading the tutorial?
-Let me guide you step-by-step instead.
+Let me guide you step-by-step.

-「Naibabiji WordPress Website Building Coaching」 — From selecting a domain and purchasing hosting to installing themes and publishing posts, I「ll guide you through every step, helping you avoid detours and reach your goals directly.
+「Naibabiji WordPress Website Building Coaching Service」—From choosing a domain and buying hosting, to installing a Theme and publishing content, I「ll coach you through every step, helping you avoid detours and reach your goal directly.

-👉 Learn about Website Building Coaching Service
+👉 Learn about the Website Building Coaching Service

 🔒